Execution Node

 • L1 messages in a block must match those in the L1MessageQueue contract.

-• Most of these rules are considered both during block creation and block validation.
-As a result, if the block proposer node violates any of these rules, follower nodes will reject its blocks.
+These rules are enforced both during block creation and block validation.
+If the block proposer node violates any of these rules, follower nodes will reject its blocks.

 Summary of Modifications

 The Scroll execution node inherits most of Ethereum’s behaviors.
-However, we needed to make some breaking changes to l2geth to enable more efficient proving.
 This section provides a non-exhaustive list of the modifications, along with their rationale.

 • EVM: The modifications are described in the EVM Differences from Ethereum